scipy/scipy.org/www/scipylib/building/macosx.rst

      $ export FFLAGS=-ff2c

 gcc-4.2 is not included with the current version of XCode (4.2).
-So, if you have the current version of XCode then before building with gcc, the easiest thing is to do:
+So, if you have that version of XCode then before building with gcc, the easiest thing is to do:

 ::